Two similar shows on rival channels. Whose idea was it originally?

-Two rival channels are set to run shows on divine intervention.
-But whose idea was it originally?
+Two rival channels are set to run shows on divine intervention -- 'Man Mein Visshwas Hai' on Sony TV and 'Bhakton Ki Bhakti Mein Shakti' on Life OK -- But whose idea was it originally?

 It isn’t unusual for rival television channels to run shows on similar concepts at the same time.
 And recently, the trailers of 'Man Mein Visshwas Hai' on Sony TV and 'Bhakton Ki Bhakti Mein Shakti' on Life Ok hit the tube almost simultaneously and we couldn’t help but notice an uncanny similarity between them — they are both based on the power of faith in God and tryst with miracles.
 Now we are wondering who copied the concept from whom.